Home >> Waves, interference of light

 The distance (a) between the double slits is ~ 10-3m (1mm).

 The preferred monochromatic light source is a sodium lamp.

 Young's Double Slit Experiment - Display

 The image above is taken from the central maximum area of a display.

 You will notice some dimming in the image from the centre travelling outwards.
 This is because the regular light-dark bands are superimposed on the light pattern from the single slit.

 The intensity pattern is in effect a combination of both the single-slit diffraction pattern and the double slit interference pattern.

-In other words, the diffraction pattern acts like an envelope containing the interference pattern.
+The diffraction pattern acts like an 'envelope' containing the interference pattern.

 Young's Double Slit Experiment - theory